Dhiraj4-alt/vsd_RISC_V_week1/README.md

 ### 🔹 Key Takeaways

-Combinational circuits may produce glitches due to propagation delays.
+Combinational circuits can produce glitches due to propagation delays.

-Glitches → short, unwanted pulses where the output changes temporarily before stabilizing.
+Glitches → Short unwanted pulses where the output changes temporarily before settling.

-If output should stay at logic 1, glitches may cause it to momentarily drop to 0.
+Example: An output expected to stay at logic 1 may briefly drop to 0.

-Flip-Flops are used to avoid glitches:
+Flip-Flops are used to eliminate glitches:

-They store a stable value and capture input only on clock edges.
+They capture values only on clock edges (rising or falling).

 Transient glitches between clock edges are ignored.

-Reset/Set pins initialize flip-flops (synchronous or asynchronous).
+Reset/Set pins initialize flip-flops.

+Synchronous → Controlled by the clock.

+Asynchronous → Independent of the clock.

-Overall → Sequential circuits remain stable and free from unwanted fluctuations.
+✅ This ensures sequential circuits remain stable and reliable.

 ---